LeanneCodes/GinTopia_NEW/README.md

 * CSS3 Jigsaw Validator – No errors found

-* Pep8 – No errors except in settings.py and manage.py
+* Pep8 – No errors.
+Used "Black" python formatting to override line issue for code in settings.py and manage.py that went over the 79 character point.

 * JShint – No errors except for config.js

 * Heroku works correctly as planned across Google Chrome, Safari, Microsoft Edge and Mozilla Firefox

-* Tested the Heroku program on iPhone 11, Google Pixel 2, Motorola Edge and Huawei P9
+* Tested the Heroku program on iPhone 12, Google Pixel 2, Motorola Edge and Huawei P9
 </details>

 ## Project Bugs & Solutions